evanmiltenburg/Dutch-tagger/README.md

 * The tagger was trained on the NLCOW14 corpus (which in turn was tagged using TreeTagger).
 * The accuracy is about 97% on held-out data from the same corpus.
+* The small model is trained on 2 million words, while the larger model is trained on 10 million words.
 * The accuracy of the larger model is slightly better than the smaller model, but the larger model is over three times as large.

 ### How to use the tagger.